h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - An AUC value of **0.6 - 0.7** will be considered **Satisfactory**
 - An AUC value of **0.5 - 0.6** will be considered **Unsatisfactory**

 With the above in mind, our AUC of **0.9766** will mean that our model is **Excellent**.
-Note that this model was not tested with a training dataset, and therefore, it could be the case that our AUC can decrease, but for now, it's safe to say that our model is doing a great job at classifying metastatic cancer cases *(True or False)*.
+Note that this model was not tested with a test dataset, and therefore, it could be the case that our AUC can decrease, but for now, it's safe to say that our model is doing a great job at classifying metastatic cancer cases *(True or False)*.
 Also note, that the difference between the metastatic dataset and the ImageNet dataset didn't prevent good results for this model.

 For this model, the confusion matrix looks as follows: